 Feel the buzz on Hongik University Street

-Hongdae University Street is also famous for being one of best places to shop in Seoul.
-Whereas Myeongdong is the go-to for cosmetics, Hongdae Walking Street is where young people go to fill their wardrobes with hip fashions at decent prices.
+Hongik University Street not only tops the list for what to see in Hongdae, but it’s one of the coolest places to shop in Seoul.
+Whereas Myeongdong is the go-to for cosmetics shopping, Hongdae Walking Street is all about the latest styles.
+Here, you’ll watch as young people fill their wardrobes with hip fashions at decent prices.

-Whatever you do, don’t miss the spectacle of parading down Hongdae Walking Street on a Friday night when this neighbourhood surges to its craziest.
+Whatever you do, don’t miss the spectacle of parading here on the weekend.
+On Friday nights, the neighbourhood surges to its craziest.

-Getting to Hongik University Street: Take line 2 of the Seoul metro to Hongik University Station.
+Getting there: Take line 2 of the Seoul metro to Hongik University Station.
 Use Exit 9 and turn left.
 Hongik Walking Street (Eoulmadang-ro) is two blocks away.

 Get silly at the Trick Eye Museum Seoul

-It’s no shocker that the weird & whacky Trick Eye Museum Seoul chose Hongdae as its home.
+It’s no shocker that the weird & whacky Trick Eye Museum Seoul chose the Hongdae area as its home.
 Whether you’re young or old, expect to have a ton of fun at this unique & innovative modern museum.
+It’s become one of the best places to visit in Hongdae for all ages.

-As its name implies, the Trick Eye Museum Seoul uses parallax effects and other visual trickery to draw you into impossibly odd art as the subject.
-You’ll ride mythical sea creatures, join historical scenes or shrink down to the size of a coffee cup—among a multitude of other outrageous situations!
+As its name implies, the Trick Eye Museum Seoul uses parallax effects and other visual trickery to draw you into odd art as the subject.
+You’ll ride mythical sea creatures and join historical scenes.
+You might even shrink down to the size of a coffee cup—among a multitude of other outrageous situations!

-Although these types of displays are popping up all over the world, what makes the Seoul Trick Eye Museum unique is that it combines the two-dimensional wall murals with high-tech augmented-reality via their own Trickeye Camera app.
+Although these types of displays are popping up all over the world, this museum is unique.
+It combines the two-dimensional wall murals with high-tech augmented-reality via their own Trickeye Camera app.

 - Address: 20 Hongik-ro 3-gil, Mapo-gu, Seoul